Nozemi/ForumLib/README.md

 If you wish to read more about the functionality; you should head over the documentation.
 Everything about the project, and it's functionality is explained in details there.

 **Note that this README might contain inaccurate information!
-Due to it being in development.**
+Due to the project being under heavily development.**